 The papers can be submitted in SRD template.
 To download SRD paper template please go to Downloads link.
-Once your paper is accepted, the camera ready paper* has strictly to be submitted in .doc or .docx file only along with registration fee receipt and filled Copyright Transfer form duly signed by any of the author of concerned paper.
+Once your paper is accepted, the camera ready paper* has strictly to be submitted in .doc or .docx file only along with registration fee receipt and filled Copyright Transfer form duly signed by any of the authors of concerned paper.

 *The authors who are unable to format the paper in SRD/Journal template can ask for editorial help with a charge of USD 10 for upto 06 pages.
-After 06 pages additional charge of USD 02 will be applicable per page.
+After 06 pages, additional charge of USD 02 will be applicable per page.

 All papers to be submitted through email attachment to be sent to email@example.com and firstname.lastname@example.org through attachment.

 Plagiarism is the reuse of someone else’s published processes, results, or words without explicitly acknowledging the original author and source.
 We firmly believe that ethical conduct is the most essential virtual of any academic.
 Hence any act of plagiarism is not accepted.

 The best paper awards for each session will be declared in valedictory session in the conference by the Conference Chair and Session Chairs.